Diana is passionate about dancing and everything connected to it.

 Do you need motivation?
-Do you need a push to start doing something?
-Still can`t push past your limits?
-Then make sure you follow these incredible people on Instagram.
-These dancers do what they like, what they really have a passion for.
-They dedicate themselves to dance, train hard and enjoy doing it.
-So you definitely should be inspired by such talented people who will definitely make you want to become the best version of yourself.
-Now that videos are becoming increasingly popular on Instagram, especially since they can now play for up to 60 seconds, it's becoming more and more popular to share not just photos but videos among dancers.
-So here are some dancers you should be following on Instagram in order to be really inspired.
+How about a push to get started?
+Still can`t seem to get past your own limits?
+Make sure you follow these incredible and inspiring people on Instagram.
+These dancers do what they like and dance their passions.
+They dedicate themselves to training hard and enjoy doing it.
+Such talented people will definitely make you want to become the best version of yourself.
+Now that videos are becoming increasingly popular on Instagram, many dancers and dance studios are sharing videos.
+These are the 10 best dancers to follow.

 1. Jade Chynoweth

 Jade takes lots of classes at MDC, so you can see her in many YouTube videos in the Millennium.
-Though she is only 18, she has already worked with The Pulse, has been featured in some commercials and you can also see her in many MDC videos that can be easily found on YouTube.
+Though she is only 19, she has already worked with The Pulse, has been featured in some commercials, and you can also see her in many MDC videos on YouTube.
 She has also joined the immaBEASTdance crew.
-It`s hard not to be amazed by her great work as she`s dancing with a really great attitude and dedication.
+It's hard not to be amazed by her great work.
+She dances with a great attitude and lots of dedication.

 2. Hamilton Evans

-L.A. based choreographer and dancer.
-He was born and raised in a small country town in the UK but after graduating from one of London`s leading professional dance colleges, he worked with many leading artists in Europe and soon moved to L.A.
-Now he teaches at all the top studios such as MDC, The Edge Performing Arts Center, and IDA Hollywood.
+An L.A. based choreographer and dancer, Evans was born and raised in a small country town in the UK.
+After graduating from one of London's leading professional dance colleges, he worked with many artists in Europe and soon moved to L.A.
+Now he teaches at top studios like MDC, The Edge Performing Arts Center, and IDA Hollywood.

 3. Greg Chapkis

-He grew up dancing in Ukraine, where he started his professional career.
-In 1998 he moved to the United States, where he competed on Fox`s television show “So U Think U Can Dance” in the first season and soon he made it to the US “America Got Talent” with his group Mix`d Elements.
+Greg grew up dancing in Ukraine, which is where he started his professional career.
+In 1998 he moved to the United States where he competed on Fox's television show “So U Think U Can Dance” in the first season.
+Soon he made it to the US “America Got Talent” with his group Mix'd Elements.
 He is also a director of 5 dance teams at his Chapkis Dance Studio in Suisun City, CA. Greg has taught dance all over the world as well as in many US states.

 Sean got his first professional job at the age of 8 as a dancer on Glee.
-Also you may want to check out his YouTube channel where you will find lots of interesting videos he choreographed by himself.
-He has been working with many talented people in the industry, he is a Pulse Alumni.
+You may also want to check out his YouTube channel where you will find lots of interesting videos he choreographed by himself.
+He has been working with many talented people in the industry, and he is a Pulse Alumni.
 Sean also joined the lilBEASTS dance crew.

 5. Will “Willdabeast” Adams

-Originally from Indiana, “Willdabeast” Adams moved to L.A. where he choreographed for many well-known artists.
-He created the dance company immaBeast that became extremely popular.
-The brand has grown to an international level and inspires many dancers to work harder.
-You do want to check out his YouTube channel where he posts lots of class videos, special previews of what's to come on The BEAST Network and much more…
+Originally from Indiana, Will “Willdabeast” Adams later moved to L.A. where he choreographed for many well-known artists.
+He founded the popular dance company immaBeast.
+The brand has grown to international stardom in the dance world and inspires many dancers to work harder.
+You will want to check out his YouTube channel where he posts lots of class videos, special previews of what's to come on The BEAST Network, and much more.

 6. Janelle Ginestra

-At the age of 12, an incredible and inspiring Janelle began to choreograph and dance for local artists in Modesto, CA. She also took up competitive cheerleading and won several national championships and after some time she became a head instructor, teaching kids and teenagers dance routines and cheer routines.
-At the age of 18, Janelle moved to North Hollywood, CA and worked as a successful dancer on different jobs for dance shows, music videos, and award shows.
-On his Instagram page, Willdabeast Adams has recently shared that he and Janelle have been hired as the lead choreographers for the next Step Up movie!
+At the age of 12 Janelle began to choreograph and dance for local artists in Modesto, CA. She also took up competitive cheerleading and won several national championships.
+Eventually she became a head instructor, teaching kids and teenagers dance and cheer routines.
+At the age of 18, Janelle moved to North Hollywood and worked as a successful dancer on dance shows, music videos, and awards shows.
+On his Instagram page, Willdabeast Adams recently shared that he and Janelle have been hired as the lead choreographers for the next Step Up movie!

 7. Matt Steffanina

 Matt moved to Los Angeles in 2010 where he continued to work as a dancer.
-He teaches at dance studios as well as choreographs for artists.
+He teaches at dance studios and choreographs for artists.
 You have to check out his YouTube channels!
-One of them is dedicated to teaching you how to dance regardless of your location or finances.
+One of them is dedicated to teaching viewers how to dance (regardless of location or finances).
 Every Hip Hop Dance Video tutorial video is broken down step-by-step!

 Did you learn one of the dance routines?
 Download your cover video on Instagram and make sure you hashtag #DanceCoverContest because that’s how Matt can find your cover videos.
 On the Instagram dancetutorialslive you will see lots of covers, so go ahead and make yours!